openstack/python-keystoneclient/README.rst

                             from the service catalog (via authentication).
                             Defaults to env[OS_SERVICE_ENDPOINT]
     --os-cacert <ca-certificate>
+                            Specify a CA bundle file to use in verifying a TLS (https) server certificate.
 Defaults to env[OS_CACERT]
+    --insecure              Explicitly allow keystoneclient to perform "insecure" TLS (https) requests.
+The server's certificate will not be verified against any certificate authorities.
+                            This option should be used with caution.
     --os-cert <certificate>
                             Defaults to env[OS_CERT]
     --os-key <key>        Defaults to env[OS_KEY]
-    --insecure            Explicitly allow keystoneclient to perform "insecure" SSL (https) requests.
-The server's certificate will not be verified against any certificate authorities.
-                            This option should be used with caution.

     See "keystone help COMMAND" for help on a specific command.